Caleb S.

 Summarizing serves a critical purpose in academic settings.
 It allows individuals to quickly grasp the core concepts of a text, report, or discussion.

-By extracting the most important elements, summarizing streamlines the information, making it easier to remember and communicate to others.
+By extracting the most important elements, summarizing streamlines the information, making it easier to remember and communicate with others.

 Consider this scenario: You've just read a lengthy article for a school project, and your teacher asks you to explain it to the class.
 Summarizing allows you to present the main points, saving time and ensuring that your classmates understand the key takeaways without slogging through the entire text.